DuredhelFinceleb/embedded_files_server/README.md

 ```
 cargo build --release
 ```
 The binary will be 'target/release/embedded_files_server'.
 It can be renamed and moved freely.
 Just run it.
-The '--port' option will be accepted to change the port from the default 3000.
+The '--port' command line argument will be accepted to change the port from the default 3000.